-As at June 30, 2018, the Company is committed to current liabilities of \$245,486 (December 31, 2017 - \$249,797) with a working capital deficiency of \$9,653 (December 31, 2017 - working capital of \$33,062).
-Working capital is net of a \$233,730 (December 31, 2017 - \$233,730) provision to indemnify subscribers to a 2011 flow-through financing.
-Based on the above, the Company does not have sufficient resources to meet obligations as they become due in 2018 which raises material uncertainties and casts significant doubt about the Company's ability to continue as a going concern.
+As at September 30, 2018, the Company had working capital of \$214,957 (December 31, 2017 - \$33,062) and is committed to current liabilities of \$13,890 (December 31, 2017 -

+\$249,797).
+Working capital at December 31, 2017 was net of a \$233,730 provision that was recorded to indemnify subscribers to a 2011 flow-through financing.

-The Company is pursuing options to meet these obligations, to finance the future exploration of its properties as well as for general and administrative expenses of the Company.
+The Company is pursuing options to finance the future exploration of its properties as well as for general and administrative expenses of the Company.
 Financing options may include joint venture arrangements, debt financing, equity financing or other means.
 There is no assurance that Wescan will be successful in obtaining required financing when needed or at all.
 Failure to obtain additional financing on a timely basis may cause the Company to postpone exploration plans, forfeit rights in its properties or reduce or terminate its operations.
-As at June 30, 2018 all of the Company's mineral property claims are in good standing.
+As at September 30, 2018 all of the Company's mineral property claims are in good standing.